vocdoni/vocdoni-node/statedb/README.md

 ## Summary

-Package statedb contains the implementation of StateDB, a database backed structure that holds the state of the blockchain indexed by version (each version corresponding to the state at each block).
-The StateDB holds a dynamic hierarcy of linked merkle trees starting with the mainTree on top, with the property that the keys and values of all merkle trees can be cryptographically represented by a single hash, the StateDB.Hash (which corresponds to the mainTree.Root).
+Package statedb contains the implementation of StateDB, a database-backed structure that holds the state of the blockchain indexed by version (each version corresponding to the state at each block).
+The StateDB holds a dynamic hierarchy of linked merkle trees starting with the mainTree on top.
+The keys and values of all merkle trees can be cryptographically represented by a single hash, the StateDB.Hash (which corresponds to the mainTree.Root).

 ## Internals

 Internally all subTrees of the StateDB use the same database (for views) and the same transaction (for a block update).
 Database prefixes are used to split the storage of each subTree while avoiding collisions.
 The structure of prefixes is detailed here:
 - subTree: `{KindID}{id}/`
 	- arbo.Tree: `t/`